 - A confirmation alert appears at the bottom of your iPhone's display.

 Sometimes the mail app doesn't respond properly, at that time you can try closing out of the app and try reopening it.
+You can even force quit the app too.
 This can sometimes resolve the software crash issues while you were using the app.

 To close out of the Mail App, double click the Home button, which will open up the App Switcher.
 Swipe up on the Mail app until it completely disappears in the App Switcher.